Generating DTSI and DTBO Overlay Files

 petalinux-config --silentconfig

-Run the following command to generate a new firmware recipe:
+3. Run the following command to generate a new firmware recipe:

 petalinux-create -t apps --template fpgamanager_dtg -n user-firmware --enable --srcuri "user.xsa user.xclbin shell.json"

-The generated recipe will be located at project-spec/meta-user/recipes-apps/user-firmware/user-firmware.bb
+The generated recipe is located in project-spec/meta-user/recipes-apps/user-firmware/user-firmware.bb.

 petalinux-build